 The quantity quarter is widely used in Canada, NZ, US, UK, and Australia.

-With 1 ounce you have enough for a few weeks, it equals 28.35 grams.
+With 1 ounce you have enough for a few weeks, which equals 28.35 grams.
 Depending on how much you use and how much you use per joint, of course.

 The quantity 'ounce' is common in the UK and the US, because the imperial system is still used here.
 But even if the metric system is common in other countries where English is spoken, an ounce is also used for weighing weed.

 Gram and ounce are the most common weight indications.
 But there are many more terms used to indicate the weight of a quantity of marijuana.
 You may have heard of the following terms ...